The Hollywood strikes are over. Here's when you could see your favorite stars and shows return

 Another actors strike — this one by video game performers — is possible.
 Negotiations for that contract are ongoing, but a strike has been authorized.

 Actors who work on video games range from voice performers to stunt performers.
-They, too, have expressed concerns about the use of AI in their industry.
+They, too, have expressed concerns about the use of artificial intelligence in their industry.

 The studios in 2024 will also be negotiating with set workers and their guild, the International Alliance of Theatrical Stage Employees.
 From building sets to controlling the lighting and even creating effects, IATSE members are crucial to film and television production.
-They been severely impacted by the filming shutdown and have joined the picket lines in the writers and actors strikes.
+They have been severely impacted by the filming shutdown and have turned out on the picket lines to support the writers and actors.

-One of the key elements of the actors and writers strikes has been how much streaming has upended the industry, which could also be a key point in the set worker negotiations.
+One key element behind the actors and writers strikes has been how much streaming has upended the industry, which could also be a key point in the set worker negotiations.